Redshift Security: Data Backups and Encryption Best Practices

 Enable CloudTrail

-Audit logs are consist of the following log types:
+Audit logs consist of the following log types:

 Connection and user logs are enabled by default and kept inside the database system tables STL_USERLOG and STL_CONNECTION_LOG respectively.

-To enable User Activity Log it is necessary to enable the database parameter “enable_user_activity_logging” by setting its value to “true” (it is disabled by default).
+To enable User Activity Log, it’s necessary to enable the database parameter “enable_user_activity_logging” by setting its value to “true” (it’s disabled by default).

 Under the “Properties” tab, on “Database configurations” section, click on “Edit” then “Edit audit logging”: